IBM/watson-discovery-news-alerting/README.md

 ```
 6. Open a browser and go to `http://localhost:4391`

-## Deploy and run the application on Bluemix
+## Deploy and run the application on IBM Cloud

-To deploy to Bluemix make sure you have Bluemix CLI tool installed.
-Then run the following commands to connect it with Bluemix and login with your Bluemix credentials.
+To deploy to IBM Cloud make sure you have Bluemix CLI tool installed.
+Then run the following commands to connect it with IBM Cloud and login with your IBM Cloud credentials.

 ```sh
 $ cd watson-discovery-news-alerting